snehilvj/dmc-docs/docs/migration/migration.md

 ### Missing components

 - `Chip` and `ChipGroup` components are not working as expected when ported over in dash.
 It will be worked on as part of subsequent releases.
 - `TransferList` is no longer available.
+You might benefit from [AIO based TransferList component](https://community.plotly.com/t/dash-mantine-components-0-14-1/83865/18?u=snehilvj) created by a community member.

 ### Creatable option in Select and MultiSelect